Link Shell Extension

 Links

 The symlink 'Outer Symlink' is targeted at the folder 'Outer Symlink Target'.
-In LSE naming universe this kind of symbolic link is called Outer Symlink, because its target points to a file, which is in paralell and thus outside the anchor 'Folder 1'.
+In LSE terms this kind of symbolic link is called Outer Symlink, because its target points to a file, which is in parallel and thus outside the anchor 'Folder 1'.

 Smart Copies are created in the same way as Junctions, select a folder, click the Action button, choose Pick Link Source from the action menu...